The honest answer: it depends.

 - Can or will the teacher teach you what you want to play?

-- How much practice will be expected?
+- How much practice is expected?

-- Will theory/musicianship be offered?
+- Will music theory be offered?

 Your decision about where to take lessons should take into consideration the type of environment where the lessons take place.

 Teaching studios at a community music school like Neighborhood Music School are made expressly for teaching music.
 They have ample space and are climate-controlled.
 High-quality pianos are regularly tuned.

 Beyond our studios, Neighborhood Music School (NMS) provides numerous opportunities for students to play with other students in small and large ensembles.
 Frequent performance opportunities are also available in our beautiful Recital Hall.
 Our students love the opportunity to become part of a musical community.

 We hire our teachers through a rigorous interview process that includes background checks, we conduct regular teacher assessments, and we provide mentorship to ensure that every student receives a high-quality experience.

 Music lessons at a teacher’s home, on the other hand, take place in a very different setting, with many fewer opportunities and perks.
 If you are deciding between lessons at a community music school or lessons in a teacher’s home, we encourage you to carefully compare what your experiences would be like.

 A recent college graduate teaching from home might charge anywhere from $25 – $35 for a half-hour lesson.